Download the PDF file: Roof Spaces

 - roof gas heaters.

-The MFS stresses that in roof spaces any heat generating devices must have an appropriate clearance around them.
-The area must be clear of roof structures, insulating material or combustible material.
-Particular attention needs to be applied if loose fill (or 'blow-in') insulation has been installed in roof cavities.
+All of these devices must be clear of roof structures, insulating material or combustible material.
+Particular attention needs to be applied if loose fill (or ‘blow-in’) insulation has been installed in roof cavities.

 If any doubt exists, the MFS recommends that you have the area inspected by a suitably qualified tradesperson.